 Notes

-- Noodles - I happened to have Ching's egg hakka noodles in my pantry so I used those.
+- Noodles - I use Ching's egg hakka noodles.
 You could use any kind of noodles you like cooking with.
 Fresh yakisoba noodles also work great in this recipe.
 You could also use egg noodles or thin spaghetti (yes it works!).

 - Fresh Vegetables - Add any kind of vegetables you like.
 I used carrots, bell peppers and celery.
 If possible, don't skip celery.